kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 runtime and visible in node status.
 Also resource quota could be extended to limit and track capacity, giving per-namespace capacity control.

-Adding "class capacity" to the APIs could be a separete future implementation phase if it is not desired in the first round of API changes.
+Adding "class capacity" to the APIs could be a separate future implementation phase if it is not desired in the first round of API changes.

 ###### CRI